finos/community/docs/governance/Software-Projects/Contribution.md

 The FINOS team will review your proposal for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community.
 The FINOS may contact the submitter for more information during its evaluation, and will typically be providing constant updates on the progress of the approval process.

 ### Step 4: Transfer and Review of Contribution Materials
 Following contribution approval, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
 This can happen by giving access to an existing DVCS repository to the FINOS team or Sending the FINOS team an archive containing the code to be contributed.
-See [Code Transfer options](Code-Transfer-Options.md).
+See [Code Transfer options](/docs/odp/development-infrastructure/code-transfer-options).

-It's during this step as well that [code validation and scanning](https://odp.finos.org/docs/development-infrastructure/code-validation/intro) of the code base with be performed, any build processes set up and configured, and the various components of the [FINOS Open Developer Platform (ODP)](https://odp.finos.org) configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.
+It's during this step as well that [code validation and scanning](/docs/odp/development-infrastructure/code-validation/intro) of the code base with be performed, any build processes set up and configured, and the various components documented in the `Project Tooling` section configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.

 ### Step 5: Contribution Announcements
 Once the transfer and review is complete, it's time to announce the contribution and garner attention and additional contribution from our the FINOS community.
 In order to do so: